tszwinglitw/5004-TeamActivities/Module10/README.md

 It is worth noting that CalcNumbers.java extends JPanel, which is a container that can hold other components.
 This is a common way to group components together in a GUI.
 From this point of view, anything in CalcNumbers can interact with every component in CalcNumbers, but not components outside without event listeners.

-Uncomments the following lines in JFrameView.java to get the numbers to display.
+Uncomment the following lines in JFrameView.java to get the numbers to display.

 ```java
     // CalcNumbers calcNumbers = new CalcNumbers();
     // calcNumbers.setNumberButtonListener(this::calcNumbersListener);
 ```

 :fire: At this point, you should be able to run the application and see the numbers.
-If you click on them they will display in the display (just as one giant number).
+If you click on them they will display (just as one giant number).

 👉🏽 Discuss - Look through the files and try to figure out *how* the numbers are displaying.
 What is the sequence of events called to get them to display.